jake-wallace/parquet-regression-tool/README.md

 # Specify where to save reports and the tracking database
 output_directory: "./reports"

-# Set a global tolerance for comparing floating-point numbers
+# Global tolerance for float comparisons (default: 1.0e-6)
 float_tolerance: 1.0e-6

+# Minimum similarity score (0.0 to 1.0) for the fuzzy matching fallback
+fuzzy_match_threshold: 0.85

-# (Optional) Provide a list of column names to ignore in all comparisons
+# A list of column names to ignore in all comparisons
-global_ignore_columns:
+global_ignore_columns: ["etl_load_timestamp"]
-  - "etl_load_timestamp"
-  - "last_updated_by"

-# --- File Specific Overrides (Optional) ---
-# Apply stricter or different rules to files matching a certain pattern
-file_specific_rules:
-  - pattern: "**/critical_data.parquet"
-    # For this file, use a much stricter tolerance
-    float_tolerance: 1e-9
 ```

 ### 3. Run the Comparator